Chord Electronics Hugo 2 Review featured image

 Controls include power off but not power on sadly.
 It also includes the ability to switch between digital outputs, access Bluetooth, volume controls, and mute as well as digital filters and X-PHD.
 You can also dim all the lights to your desired setting with a dim switch.

-Sadly no option for line out or analog which still has to be done at power-up in combination with the X-PHD button for RMS line-level output.
 My presumption here is the lack of a remote control option is a safety feature as the volume will go very high if you press a line-out button.

 Battery Life & Charging

-Inside the Hugo 2, you will find 2x Rechargeable custom Enix Energies batteries rated at 3.7v 9.6Wh Li-ion (lithium-ion (2600mAh).
+Inside the Hugo 2, you will find 2x rechargeable custom Enix Energies batteries rated at 3.7v 9.6Wh Li-ion (lithium-ion (2600mAh).
 However, the Hugo 2 also has a slightly shorter battery life than the original Hugo 1 by up to 30% down from a rated 10 hours to around 7+ hours.

-The good news is this is now a much easier device to recharge with its ability to charge through any 5v micro USB connection or the supplied AC charger whereas the Hugo 1 only had AC charging capability.
+The good news is this is now a much easier device to recharge with its ability to charge through any 5v micro USB connection or the supplied AC charger.
+Whereas the Hugo 1 only had AC charging capability.

 You can also charge and use the device at the same time using the USB charger which provides a much more flexible battery life cycle than previously.